transdigiware/blockchain/howto/ibp-console-certificates.md

 4. Because the certificate and private key are never stored by the console, you must download them and store them securely.
 5. It is also recommended that you add the new identity to your console wallet.
 Because wallet identities cannot be replaced, you will need to either delete the existing wallet identity or give this one a different name.

 If the certificates were generated from the Fabric CA client or Fabric SDKs, then they need to be renewed where they were generated.
-You can then use the updated certificates when you follow instructions in step six above.
+You can then use the updated certificates when you follow instructions in subsequent steps.

 If you have hit the enrollment limit for a user, simply use the console to register and enroll a new user and then use the generated certificates in subsequent steps.
 {: tip}